justiceo/BigPen/README.md

 	</tr>
 </table>

+The goal of this fork is to make it easier to extend Editus as opposed to correcting or refactoring the original source code.
+Since the project is in active development, chances are that this fork would be pulling from the upstream branch once in a while.
+Hence, instead of hand-coding a new component into the plugin, add a hook that allows the new component to be defined outside the plugin.

 Editus is a commercial plugin available from https://edituswp.com.
 The plugin is hosted here on a public GitHub repository in order to better faciliate community contributions from developers and users alike.
 If you have a suggestion, a bug report, or a patch for an issue, feel free to submit it [here](https://github.com/AesopInteractive/lasso/issues).
 When submitting a pull request, test Editus with [Aesop Story Theme](https://github.com/AesopInteractive/aesop-story-theme), and make any pull requests against our latest release branch.

 We do ask, however, that if you are using the plugin on a live site that you please purchase a valid license from the website.
 We cannot provide support to anyone who does not hold a valid license key.